Nerd Prescribed

 A booking system adds €6,000 to the base price and takes about 10 working days.
 It lets customers pick a date, choose a time slot, and confirm an appointment.

-If you get fewer than 10 bookings a month, a phone number or a free tool like Calendly does the same job at no extra cost.
-Add the booking system later when volume justifies it.
+If you get fewer than 10 bookings a month, a phone number or a free tool like Calendly does the same job for nothing.
+Add the booking system when volume justifies the build.

 An online shop adds €10,000 to the base price.
-It includes product listings, a shopping cart, and secure checkout.
+Product listings, shopping cart, secure checkout.
+About 20 working days to build.

-Build time is around 20 working days.
-This is a significant addition, so it only makes sense if selling products online is a core part of your business — not a side feature.
+This only makes sense if selling online is a core part of your business — not a side feature.

 How Much Does a One-Page Website Cost?

-• a phone number and service area displayed clearly
+• A phone number and service area displayed clearly for Google searches

 How Long Does It Take to Build a Small Business Website?

-A one-page site takes about 5 working days.
-A 3–5 page site takes 7–14 working days.
-Complex sites with booking systems or online shops take 3–6 weeks.
+A one-page site: about 5 working days.
+A 3–5 page site: 7–14 working days.
+Complex sites with booking systems or e-commerce: 3–6 weeks.

-The biggest delay is not the build.
-It is waiting for content — text, photos, logos, and feedback.
+The biggest delay is never the build.
+It's waiting for content — text, photos, logos, and feedback.
 Providing your content before the build starts can cut the timeline in half.

 At a minimum:

-• Your business name, phone number, and service area
+• Business name, phone number, and service area

 • A logo (or approval to create a text-based wordmark)

-• Photos of your work, your premises, or yourself
+• Photos of your work, premises, or yourself — phone photos work

 • A rough idea of what you want the site to say

-Website Cost Per Month — Managed vs Self-Managed
+Website Costs Per Month — Managed vs Self-Managed

 • Hosting